-The exposed brick entrance into Gallery I is possibly the oldest feature of the Old Parliament House.
-These walls were treated with stucco or Madras Chunam plaster made from shell lime, egg white, coarse sugar and water soaked with coconut husks for 24 hours.
+The exposed brick entrance into Gallery I has retained its original form in the Old Parliament House built in 1827.
 The surfaces still endure to this day, and are so hard that nails cannot be knocked through.

 Capacity: 130 (Standing Cocktail) / 100 (Round Table) / 120 (Theatre Style)

-The Gallery used to be part of the Legislative Assembly Library and later, from 1980, it became the Committee Room where meetings of the select committee were held.
-Important Bills like the Copyright Bill, the Maintenance of Religious Harmony Bill, the Parents Bill and many others were once deliberated here.
+The Gallery II used to be part of the Legislative Assembly Library.
+Important legislation like the Copyright Bill, the Maintenance of Religious Harmony Bill, the Parents Bill and many others were once deliberated and passed here.